Exploring the Upper Limits of Text-Based Collaborative Filtering Using Large Language Models: Discoveries and Insights: Introduction

-Clearly, the above questions are essential for directing research on the mainstream TCF paradigm.
-However, despite many TCF algorithms has been proposed in literature~\citep{wu2021empowering,zhang2021unbert, li2022miner,bi2022mtrec,xiao2022training,geng2022recommendation}, none of them have explicitly addressed the above questions.
-Therefore, rather than introducing a new algorithm as before, we aim to decipher the classic TCF models via a series of \textit{audacious experiments} that require immense computational resources.
-Specifically, we explore the below sub-questions.
+Undoubtedly, the above questions play a crucial role in guiding research within the mainstream TCF paradigm.
+However, despite numerous TCF algorithms proposed in literature~\citep{wu2021empowering,zhang2021unbert, li2022miner,bi2022mtrec,xiao2022training}, none of them have explicitly discussed the above questions.
+Therefore, instead of introducing yet another algorithm, we aim to decipher the classic TCF models via a series of \textit{audacious experiments} that require immense computational resources.
+Specifically, we explore the below novel questions.

 \textbf{Q1: How does the recommender system's performance respond to the continuous increase in the item encoder's size?
-Is the performance limits attainable at the scale of hundreds of billions?} To answer it, we conduct the empirical study by progressively expanding the size of the text encoder from 100 million to 175 billion on three recommendation datasets, using the two most representative recommender architectures: a simple two-tower CTR model DSSM~\citep{huang2013learning} and a state-of-the-art sequential model SASRec~\citep{kang2018self} with Transformer~\citep{vaswani2017attention} as the backbone.
+Is the performance limits attainable at the scale of hundreds of billions?} To answer it, we perform an empirical study where we systematically increase the size of the text encoder from 100 million (100M for short) to 175 billion (175B).
+This study is conducted on three recommendation datasets, utilizing two most representative recommendation architectures: the two-tower DSSM ~\citep{huang2013learning, huang2020embedding} model and the sequential model SASRec~\citep{kang2018self} with the Transformer~\citep{vaswani2017attention} decoder as the backbone.

+\textit{Novelty clarification}: While the scaling effect has been established in the NLP field, it is important to note that recommender models not only involve the item encoder but also the user encoder.
+As a result, the potential improvement solely from scaling the item encoder remains unknown.
+A concurrent preprint~\citep{kang2023llms} by Google teams investigated the impact of scaling the item encoder on explicit rating prediction.
+However, to our best knowledge, we are the first to explore the scaling effect in the context of top-$N$ item recommendation from implicit feedback ~\citep{cremonesi2010performance}.

-\textbf{Q2: Can super-large LMs, such as GPT-3 with 175-billion parameters, generate universal text representations? } Developing universal foundation models is an ambitious goal in the field of NLP.
-Many studies have shown that the representations learned by these massive LMs are applicable to various NLP tasks.
-Unlike them, we use the user-centered recommendation as the downstream task to explore the universality of a 175-billion LM pre-trained on non-recommendation data.
+\textbf{Q2: Can LLMs with over 100 billion parameters generate universal item representations for recommendation? } Developing universal foundation models is an ambitious goal of NLP, as previous studies have showed the generality of the representations learned by LLMs across various NLP tasks.
+However, recommender systems (RS) differ from these objective NLP tasks as they are personalized and subjective.
+This raises the question whether the LLMs pre-trained on non-recommendation data can produce a universal item representation in the recommendation context.